MWedl/dislocker/README.md

 4. `dislocker-file`: for decrypting a BitLocker encrypted partition into a flat file formatted as an NTFS partition you can mount

+5. `dislocker-pwreset`: for adding passwords and clear keys to BitLocker metadata.
+One of FVEK, VMK or other key protector is required.

-5. `dislocker-fuse`: the one you're using when calling `dislocker', which dynamically decrypts a BitLocker encrypted partition using FUSE
+6. `dislocker-fuse`: the one you're using when calling `dislocker', which dynamically decrypts a BitLocker encrypted partition using FUSE

 You can build each one independently providing it as the makefile target.
 For